5 Types of insurance every Real Estate Agency should have.

 General Liability Insurance

 For most real estate agencies, the risks related to general liability coverage are often minimal.
 This is primarily due to not much business occurring at the physical location.
 A majority of their work is done over the phone, by electronic mail or at a third party location.
 Off-Premises risks can be extensive for this industry.
+That is true whether you are dealing with the selling of properties or rental properties.
 These risks typically arise from sales visits, inspections, open-houses and similar work done at the customers’ home or other buildings.
 In some cases, there is an agent representing both the buyer and the seller.
 Any damage that occurs during joint operations, like an open-house, can cause a dispute between all parties involved.
 Monitoring of keys is another risk that must be dealt with carefully.
 Documenting every time, you access a facility is highly recommended to limit the risk you face regarding access to the facility.

 Errors and Omissions Coverage (Professional Liability)